 Passport picture with glasses

-In special circumstances, one can wear glasses, if you cannot take them off for a passport photo shoot and you have a signed statement from an eye doctor.
+In special circumstances, one can wear glasses in a passport photo.
+That is when you cannot take them off for a passport photo shoot and you have a signed statement from an eye doctor.

 Passport photos glasses on or off